photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

 ##### Auto Upgrade #####

-To enable automatic schema updates, set `MARIADB_AUTO_UPGRADE` to a non-empty value in your `docker-compose.yml` as shown in [config example](https://dl.photoprism.app/docker/docker-compose.yml):
+To enable automatic schema updates, set `MARIADB_AUTO_UPGRADE` to a non-empty value in your `docker-compose.yml` as shown in our [config example](https://dl.photoprism.app/docker/docker-compose.yml):

 ```yaml
 services: